Safe Meetings and Reopening FAQs

 Destination: San Diego

-In San Diego County, more than 94% of the eligible population (over age 5) has had at least one vaccine dose and more than 82% are fully vaccinated.
+In San Diego County, 90% of the eligible population (over 6 months) has had at least one vaccine dose and approximately 80% are fully vaccinated.
 The San Diego Convention Center has provided several opportunities for employees to be vaccinated onsite.
 Additional employee and business partner protocols will be determined based on ongoing data and consultation with health officials.

 There is no State mandate for all hospitality and event employees to be vaccinated.
 San Diego’s hospitality industry has implemented best-in-class safety protocols, including enhanced cleaning and staff training, and have been successfully hosting leisure guests since last summer.

-During the pandemic, we have been able to retain many Convention Center employees to support the homeless shelter and then the emergency intake site, which is an even larger effort.
+During the pandemic, we retained many Convention Center employees to support humanitarian efforts inside our building.
 In March, we began steadily rebuilding our staff, especially in the operations areas such as facility and cleaning services, engineering, and event management.
-Our business partners, including Centerplate and our technology partners, have also been rebuilding their staff to support the emergency intake site.
-At this time, we do not expect major staffing challenges.
+Our business partners have also been rebuilding their staff to support the increased event activity.

 Yes!
 San Diego still offers near-perfect weather, 70 miles of coastline, unlimited opportunities to explore the outdoors as well as a rich and diverse arts and culture scene.
 In addition, many of our hotels, attractions, restaurants, wineries, breweries and other hospitality businesses have innovated and renovated to provide new experiences—all with visitors’ health and well-being top of mind.